Idioteque: Reception

-Tom Ewing of Freaky Trigger dismissed "Idioteque" as a "plain awful, a piss-poor" imitation of the 1999 Aphex Twin track "Windowlicker", with "Yorke yammering excruciatingly over the top".
+Tom Ewing of Freaky Trigger dismissed "Idioteque" as "plain awful" and a "piss-poor" imitation of the 1999 Aphex Twin track "Windowlicker", with "Yorke yammering excruciatingly over the top".
 However, the Rock's Backpages reviewer Barney Hoskyns wrote that while "Idioteque" was arguably too derivative of Aphex Twin, it contributed "something irresistibly powerful to the [Aphex Twin] template".
 Brent DiCrescenzo of Pitchfork wrote that it "clicks and thuds like Aphex Twin and Bjork's Homogenic, revealing brilliant new frontiers for the 'band'."
 The Q reviewer Stuart Maconie wrote that listeners expecting a crossover into conventional electronic dance music were surprised by the "whiny, metallic attack" and anxious refrain, resulting in a song that is "about as uplifting as Mandrax".

 "Idioteque" was named the eighth-best song of the decade by Pitchfork and the 56th-best by Rolling Stone.
 In 2018, Rolling Stone ranked it the 33rd-greatest song of the century so far, and in 2025 they named it the eighth-greatest.
 In 2021 and 2024, Rolling Stone ranked "Idioteque" number 48 on its lists of the "500 Greatest Songs of All Time", describing it as "the foreboding, spellbinding centrepiece of Kid A".